quira-org/Your-First-Contribution/README.md

 2️⃣ Open the `QuineContributors.md` file in a text editor or on your favourite IDE (aka VS Code, Atom, PyCharm, Sublime etc).

-Here you add your name (it can be a nickname is you want to!) and add your github picture (only if you want to).
+Here you add your name (it can be a nickname is you want to!) and add your GitHub picture (only if you want to).

 3️⃣  To do this copy the below code and adjust it accordingly: